webextension-toolbox/webextension-toolbox/README.md

 ```

 ## Polyfill

-The [WebExtension specification](https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions) is currently only supported by Firefox and Edge (Trident version).
-This toolbox adds the necessary polyfills for Chrome, Edge (Chromium) and Opera.
+The [WebExtension specification](https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions) is currently supported on Chrome, Firefox, Edge (Chromium) and Safari ([Safari Web Extension’s Browser Compatibility](https://developer.apple.com/documentation/safariservices/safari_web_extensions/assessing_your_safari_web_extension_s_browser_compatibility)).

-This way many webextension apis will work in Chrome, Edge (Chromium) and Opera out of the box.
+This toolbox no longer provides any polyfills for cross-browser support.
+If you need polyfills e.g. between 'browser' and 'chrome', we recommend detecting the browser during the build time using process.env.VENDOR.

-In addition to that, this toolbox comes with <a href="https://github.com/babel/babel/tree/master/packages/babel-preset-env">babel-preset-env</a>.
+This toolbox comes with <a href="https://github.com/babel/babel/tree/master/packages/babel-preset-env">babel-preset-env</a>.
+Feel free add custom configuration if you need any custom polyfills.

 # Usage